sthagen/VirusTotal-vt-cli/doc/vt_iocstream.md

 vt iocstream list -f "entity_type:file entity_id:hash"

 ## Delete:
-# Delete all notifications matching a filter, e.g. all matches for a Yara rule/ruleset.
+# Delete all notifications matching a filter, e.g. all matches for a YARA rule/ruleset.
 This process is
-# asynchronous, so it can take a while to see all the notifications deleted.
+# asynchronous, so it can take a while to delete all the notifications.
 vt iocstream delete -f "origin:hunting tag:my_rule"
 # Delete a single notification with ID 1234568.
 The notification ID is displayed in the context_attributes.
 vt iocstream delete 1234568
 ```

 ### Options